wormhole-foundation/wormhole/CONTRIBUTING.md

 # Contributing

-Wormhole is an open-source project licensed unser the permissive Apache 2 license.
+Wormhole is an open-source project licensed under the permissive Apache 2 license.
 Contributions are greatly appreciated and will be reviewed swiftly.

 Wormhole is a mission-critical, high-stakes project.
 We optimize for quality over quantity.
 Design processes